 Filter Description Process name Enter the name of the process definition, or part of the name.
 Version Enter the version number of the process definition.
 The will also filter against partial matches, for example, if you enter 1, the filter will also display definitions which have versions such as 1.0 and 10.
 Sections Enter the name of the section that appears in the process definition, or part of the name.
 Contributors Enter the user's username, or part of their username.
 Owners Enter the user's username, or part of their username.
 Locked by Enter the user's username, or part of their username.
 Latest Select whether you want to only see the latest version of the process definition or earlier versions; the options are: • Yes - Displays only the latest version of the process definition.
-This is the default setting. • No - Displays only the earlier versions of the process definition and not the latest version.
+This is the default setting.
+No - Displays only the earlier versions of the process definition and not the latest version.
 By default, the Latest filter is already turned on.
 You can turn this off if you want to view all versions of the process definitions.
 Updated by Enter the user's username, or part of their username.
-Updated date Enter a date range.
-In the: First field, select the earliest date.
-Second field, select the latest date. • If required, adjust the time fields.
+Updated date Enter a date range: • In the first field, select the earliest date.
+In the second field, select the latest date. • If required, adjust the time fields.
 By default, the earlier date has the time 00:00:00 and the later date has the time 23:59:59, thereby including the full day.
 This displays any exceptions updated during this time frame.
-Process active Select the active status of the process definition from the following options: • Yes - Displays the active process definitions; those that have not had the associated business processes retired. • No - Displays the process definitions that are no longer active; those where the associated business processes have been retired by an administrator.

-Filter Description Signed off Select the signed off setting from the following options: • None - Displays the process definitions that have not yet been submitted for sign off. • Required - Displays the process definitions that have been submitted for sign off but not yet approved by the reviewers.
+Filter Description Signed off Select the signed off setting from the following options: None - Displays the process definitions that have not yet been submitted for sign off.
+Required - Displays the process definitions that have been submitted for sign off but not yet approved by the reviewers.
 Approved - Displays the process definitions that have been submitted for sign off and approved.
-Sign off status Select the signed off status from the following options: • Yes - Displays the process definitions that have been signed off by one or more members.
+Sign off status Select the signed off status from the following options: Yes - Displays the process definitions that have been signed off by one or more members.
 No - Displays the process definitions that have not been signed off by any members.
 My access Select your access level from the drop-down list.
 The options are: • Owner - Displays the process definitions for which you are an owner.
 Contributor - Displays the process definitions for which you are a contributor. • Viewer - Displays the process definitions for which you are a viewer.
-For more information on access levels, see Add a process definition on page 17.
+For more information on access levels, see Add a process definition on page 11.

-The information on the Process definitions page is immediately filtered.
+The information on the Process definitions page is immediately filtered, displaying any matches that contain the text and criteria configured in the filters.

-If you have set the filters but want to view the unfiltered information again, either turn off the required filters, or remove any settings within the filter so that it is blank.
+If you have set the filters but want to view the unfiltered information again, either click Reset filters in the panel, or turn off the required filters, or remove any settings within the filter so that it is blank.